pep-dortmund/homepage-toolbox/install/windows-10_en.md

 Visual Studio Code (VSCode) is a text editor suitable for writing both program code in Python and documents in LaTeX.
 Furthermore, it offers a wide range of additional features.

-VSCode, like Windows Terminal, be installed via the Microsoft Store.
+VSCode, like Windows Terminal, can be installed via the Microsoft Store.
 Open Microsoft Store, as in the step for <a href="#WindowsTerminal">Windows Terminal</a>.
 Search for `Visual Studio Code` and select the corresponding entry from the list: